nymur-rahman-nyar/cisco-packet-tracer-network-lab/lab-1/description.md

 Router(config-if)#
 ```

-- i used `exit` to move back to a level
+- i used `exit` to move back to the previous level
 - i can also use pipeline `show run | begin Hostname` however, i don't know how to use it yet , gonna make sure to use it later

 - in the configure terminal we can update and see it asap